Canon Procter's

 H Special Company (Gas).
 Royal Engineers.

-At the outbreak of the War he was in the 87th Royal Irish Fusiliers,
+At the outbreak of the War he was in the 87th Royal Irish Fusiliers, and went out to France on August 18th 1914.

 He was wounded on November 28th 1914, being shot through the lungs.